Content

 Our IMPACKT sustainability check:

-By visiting the markets of local vendors, you will discover the culture in a special way and support the local economy at the same time.
 If you want to help preserve the local biodiversity on your trip to Thailand, a visit to one of the elephant sanctuaries is worthwhile.
 Here, the proceeds benefit the animals.

 When looking for accommodation, we pay attention to three factors in particular: size, certificates and regionality.
 It is important to us that our holiday supports locals and smaller accommodation that offers regional food and saves resources and energy.